10 Lessons to Learn from Jeff Bezos

 You should stick to your vision and goal, but at the same time be flexible in the methods and approaches of lowering your vision and achieving your goals, according to Jeff Bezos, “If you’re not stubborn, you will soon hand over on experimentation and innovation.
 If you are not flexible, you will hit your head in contradiction of a wall, and you will not see another solution to the problem you are trying to resolve.”

 It is easier said than done, because applying this principle is not always easy, because the challenge is knowing when to be stubborn and not to compromise, and when to be flexible.
 A successful businessman is the one who knows how to differentiate between the things he should be stubborn and stick to his opinions and ideas, and the things he should be open to change and dissenting opinions.
+So you are a shipping business, and you have done the needful and connected to your prospective clients on a great online shipping website where thousands are browsing for loads to deliver.
+Here you have every rule and regulation pretty laid out for you, helping to guide your business towards success.
+You would still need to be flexible in some of your methods to suit the differences in each job

 Leaders are said to be stubborn in nature.
 They strive to take responsibility and get things done on their way.
 This may be true when it comes to vision and major goals, but in terms of details, they are flexible and open to new ideas, and do not hesitate to review themselves if they see that the path, they take to their goals is impassable.